sandeep-krishnamurthy/keras/docs/mxnet_backend/installation.md

 Make sure to add CUDA install path to `LD_LIBRARY_PATH`.
 ```
-For Example on Ubuntu machine, if you have downloaded CUDA debian package (`cuda-repo-ubuntu1604-9-1-local_9.1.85-1_amd64.deb`) and cuDNN 7.1 library (`cudnn-9.1-linux-x64-v7.1.tgz`), below are set of commands you run to setup CUDA and cuDNN.
+For example, on Ubuntu machine, if you have downloaded CUDA debian package (`cuda-repo-ubuntu1604-9-1-local_9.1.85-1_amd64.deb`) and cuDNN 7.1 library (`cudnn-9.1-linux-x64-v7.1.tgz`), below are set of commands you run to setup CUDA and cuDNN.

 ```bash